 If so, you can schedule a free introduction call with me if you’re interested in working together.

 The best way to increase your iron intake is through your diet.
 The most bioavailable iron-rich foods are red meats.
 However, there are plenty of other ways to get iron.

 - Lean meat, seafood, eggs (with yolk)

-- Legumes, lentils (try this and this), fortified grains and breakfast cereals
+- Legumes, lentils (lentil and vegetarian recipes here), fortified grains and breakfast cereals

 - Nuts, dried fruit